zetland

 The Giant Ceramic Mussels Shells were developed during the pandemic lockdown 2020 and in June 2021 Sonje was accepted for a one month Artistic Residency at The Booth in Scalloway, the ancient capital of Shetland.
 As part of this residency the large ceramic sculptures were taken on an epic journey back to the historic roots for a very memorable photo shoot at the remote and now ruined croft house where her grandfather grew up.

-A more recent two week Artist Residency in Fair Isle in Feb 2022, has enabled the continuation of the inspiration that comes from the documentation & research of this journey.
+A further two week Artist Residency in Fair Isle in Feb 2022, enabled the continuation of the inspiration that comes from the documentation & research of this journey.